 - Overall, the rate of divorces in America is falling.

-- Divorces amongst people aged 50+ years is rising.
+- Divorces amongst people aged 50+ years are rising.

 - Fewer couples choose to marry than pre-1990.

-- The U.S. divorce rate is amongst one of the highest in the world.
+- The US divorce rate is the third-highest in the world.

 - Most Americans who file for divorce do so between January and March.